 Yes.
-Med Sales Institute is a Licensed Private Occupational School regulated by the Colorado Department of Higher Education.
-The Division of Private Occupational Schools (DPOS) is an agency within the Department of Higher Education.
-It is the licensing and regulatory arm for non-degree-granting programs such as Med Sales Institute.
+The Colorado Department of Higher Education regulates the Med Sales Institute, which is a Licensed Private Occupational School.
+The Division of Private Occupational Schools (DPOS), an agency within the Colorado Department of Higher Education, acts as the licensing and regulatory arm for non-degree-granting programs such as Med Sales Institute.

-Med Sales Institute students graduate prepared to be productive members of the sales team from day one.
-By the end of a program, students will have acquired skills relating to:
+Med Sales Institute students graduate prepared for success as productive sales team members.
+Graduates acquire skills relating to:

-In just weeks, Med Sales Institute graduates form a comprehensive understanding of their specialization and what it takes to succeed in medical device sales.
+Med Sales Institute graduates form a comprehensive understanding of their specialization and what it takes to succeed in medical device sales in just a few weeks.
 More importantly, they develop the confidence to have meaningful, high-value conversations with their surgeon customers.

 Yes.
 The 8-Week Online Orthobiologics Program consists of 7 weeks of online study and 4 days on campus at the Denver, CO location.